A father’s son was murdered in 2017. The teen suspect was shot and killed by Fresno PD a day later

-FRESNO, California (KSEE) – A new twist in the 2017 officer-involved shooting in Fresno that took the life of a 16-year-old.
+FRESNO, California (KGPE) – A new twist in the 2017 officer-involved shooting in Fresno that took the life of a 16-year-old.

 Video of that shooting has made national headlines.
 Fresno Police say the 16-year-old was known to carry a gun and was a suspect in the murder of 19-year-old Eugenio Ybarra.